Dewie123/blackjack_predictor/README.md

 - **Win Probability Prediction**: Predicts the likelihood of a player's starting hand beating the dealer’s up card.
 - **Perfect Strategy Recommender**: Suggests the optimal action (Hit, Stand, Double, etc.) according to professional Blackjack strategy.
-- **Data-Driven**: Trained on a simulated dataset of 1 million Blackjack hands, reflecting realistic casino rules and conditions.
+- **Data-Driven**: Trained on 20 million Blackjack hands (20 million Blackjack hands), with casino rules and conditions.
-- **Model**: Built using the XGBoost classifier for high performance and interpretability.
+- **Model**: Built using the XGBoost classifier.

 ---

 ## Blackjack Rules Overview

-Summary of the core rules and terminology relevant to this project.
+Summary of the core rules and terminology.
 The dataset and model are based on common Las Vegas casino rules, which influence strategy decisions:

 - **Objective:**
   Beat the dealer by having a hand value closer to 21 without exceeding it (busting).